litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 class.
 The repository classes include all of the standard CRUD operations as well as a few advanced features such as pagination, filtering and bulk operations.

-.. tip:: The full code for this tutorial can be found below in the :ref:`Full Code <full-code>` section.
+.. tip:: The full code for this tutorial can be found below in the :ref:`Full Code <02-repo-full-code>` section.

 Before we jump in to the code, let's take a look at the available functions available in the the synchronous and asynchronous repositories.